 Each year the Technology Leadership Network (TLN) team at NSBA sets up site visits to school districts from around the country to create awareness about best practices and innovative ways to infuse instructional technology into the curriculum.
 The East Irondequoit CSD is one of two districts chosen by NSBA for a site visit this coming school year!

 The district is excited and proud to share its story, especially given the challenges of being a relatively small district (3000 students) with a very diverse and economically challenged population (20 different languages and 54% free and reduced lunch).

-School board members and district leadership teams from around the country will be visiting East Irondequoit on November 5-7, 2017 to learn, among other things, about:
+District teams from around the country will be visiting East Irondequoit on November 5-7, 2017 to learn, among other things, about:

 - International Baccalaureate authorized at all grade levels